MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 #### Connectivity and IoT protocol management

 There are many factors to take into account for device to IoT gateway connectivity.
-For example, device connection, network, and protocol.
+For example, device connectivity, network, and protocol.
 An understanding of IoT communication protocols, network types, and messaging patterns helps you to design and optimize a cost effective architecture.

+For device connectivity, it's important to specify the type of network to use.
+If you select a private LAN or WAN solution, such as WiFi or LoraWAN, consider the TCO of the network as part of the overall costs.
+If you use carrier networks (such as 4G, 5G, or LPWAN), include the recurring connectivity costs.

 #### Platform for IoT solutions